Record Ages of Scale Invariant non-Markovian Random Walks: Results

 where $\psi$ is a process dependent scaling function and the persistence exponent $\theta$ has been defined above.
 Equation \eqref{eq:ScalingResultRecords} explicitly determines the $n$ and $\tau$ dependence of the record age statistics of non-Markovian RWs.
 Fundamental consequences of our results include: (i) In regime 1, defined by $n^{\dw-\dw^0} \ll \tau \ll n^{\dw }$, the record time's decay is governed by an exponent different from $\theta$.
 While it is not unexpected that the memory of the past affects record age statistics for a non-Markovian process (in particular, it is known that it can change the persistence exponent \cite{majumdar1996,levernier2022}), it is striking that the corresponding exponent is fully explicit and depends only on the effective walk dimension $\dw^0$ of the increments.
 Note that regime 1 can span several orders of magnitude as soon as sufficiently many records have been broken, and thus dominate the observations. (ii) In regime 2, defined by $\tau\gg n^{\dw}$, the decay in the record time can be very different from that of regime 1.
-This is particularly striking for processes with stationary increments for which the exponent involved in regime 2, $\theta=1-1/\dw$ \cite{Levernier2018}, is markedly different from the exponent $1/\dw^0=1/\dw$ of regime 1 (with the exception of Markovian RWs for which the two exponents are both $1/2$ and a single regime is recovered). (iii) The record age distribution ages, in the sense that it depends on the number $n$ of records already achieved.
-Consequently, the observations of early record ages are not representative of later records and call for a careful analysis of real data.
-Finally, note that despite the existence of two regimes for record ages, because of the explicit dependence of the prefactors of $S(n,\tau)$ on $n$, the number of records at time $t$ displays a single time regime $n\propto t^{1/d_w}$ (see Supplementary Information, SI).
+This is particularly striking for processes with stationary increments for which the exponent involved in regime 2, $\theta=1-1/\dw$ \cite{Levernier2018}, is markedly different from the exponent $1/\dw^0=1/\dw$ of regime 1 (with the exception of Markovian RWs for which the two exponents are both $1/2$ and a single regime is recovered; note that this single regime of exponent 1/2 is also obtained in the case of Lévy flights, which are not covered by our approach). (iii) The record age distribution ages, in the sense that it depends on the number $n$ of records already achieved.
+Consequently, the observations of early record ages are not representative of later records and call for a careful analysis of real data (note that the record distribution also ages in time series with i.i.d. observations $X_t$, which are thus not of the form $X_{t+1}=X_t+\eta_{t+1}$ considered here, but the dependence of this distribution on the number of records and the corresponding statistical mechanisms are very different \cite{godreche2017record}).
+Finally, note that despite the existence of two regimes for record ages, because of the explicit dependence of the prefactors of $S(n,\tau)$ on $n$, the number of records at time $t$ displays a single time regime $n\propto t^{1/\dw}$ (see Supplementary Information, SI).